Stellacore/peridetic/README.md

 of interest.

 Note that, even given a specific fixed ellipsoid, the LPA values still are *_NOT_ unique*.
-As just one illustrative example, a point with LPA of (0,0,0) can also be expressed as (pi,0,-2b) where 'b' is an equatorial radius of the ellipsoid.
-Every point in space has at least this dual LPA representation.
+As just one illustrative example, a point at zero longitude, on the equator and on surface of ellipsoid has conventional LPA value of (0,0,0).
+A second, mathematically valid solution, is associated with the antipodal point on the other side of Earth that is also on the equator but for which the altitude is an extreme negative value equal to twice the equatorial radius, i.e. mathematical LPA value of (pi,0,-2b) where 'b' is an equatorial radius of the ellipsoid.

+Every point in space has at least this kind of dual LPA representation.
 Point locations near and below Earth's surface are typically associated with an additional pair of candidate LPA solutions.
 Some locations are associated with an infinity of potential LPA expressions.
 E.g. the origin (center of Earth) has an infinite number